 At the federal level, the FEC has not issued binding rules on AI-generated political content.
 Congress has not passed deepfake legislation.
 The EU's updated AI Act enforcement guidelines now require certified detection infrastructure for large platforms, but those rules do not apply to U.S. political ads.

 What this means for you: the platform will probably not label it.
 Your state may not have a law covering it.
 The ad may run legally.
+The responsibility for catching it falls on you.

 Mouth and lip sync: The most common failure point in AI video.
 Watch the transition between words, especially consonants like B, P, and M, which require visible lip closure.
 If the lips barely move, or move in a way that does not match the syllable, the audio was likely generated separately and overlaid.